netxms/netxms-doc/admin/concepts.rst

 Security
 ========

-All communications are encrypted using either AES-256, AES-128, or Blowfish and authenticated.
-As additional security measure, administrator can restrict list of allowed ciphers.
+All communications are encrypted and authenticated.
+Agent connections use AES-256 exclusively.
+Server supports multiple ciphers (AES-256, AES-128, Blowfish, IDEA, 3DES) and defaults to AES-256, but can be configured via ``Server.AllowedCiphers`` parameter.

 Agent authenticate incoming connections using IP white list and optional preshared key.